greggman/simple-new-tab-page/README.md

 <img width="1796" alt="Screen Shot 2022-02-11 at 02 41 34" src="https://user-images.githubusercontent.com/234804/153578376-2d30fdca-d14d-44fd-be17-1468bf27df4c.png">
 <img width="1796" alt="Screen Shot 2022-02-11 at 02 41 11" src="https://user-images.githubusercontent.com/234804/153578381-c16dceaa-47cb-4ce7-a7ab-26702e4b9b19.png">

+You can install it [from the chrome store](https://chrome.google.com/webstore/detail/simple-new-tab-page/bcolmammcoaoobfefeidagdbijgidgla) or see below how to install manually.

 This is a modified fork of https://github.com/kaissaroj/chrome-newtab